runbelievable/runbelievable-backend/README.md

  Hit the endpoint '/recommended-hikes' by using the key/value of location in the query params to get a random hike/running  trail near your current location.

+ If you'd like to read more about this MicroService, visit: https://github.com/runbelievable/backend_microservice

 ## Work on this project yourself!
 -To get started, please visit https://github.com/runbelievable/runbelievable-backend clone this project to your local machine!